saltyrtc/saltyrtc-meta/Protocol.md

 SaltyRTC is a signalling protocol that uses end-to-end encryption techniques based on the Networking and Cryptography library (NaCl) and the WebSocket protocol.
-It offers the user to freely choose from a range of signalling tasks, such as setting up a WebRTC or ORTC peer-to- peer connection.
+It offers the user to freely choose from a range of signalling tasks, such as setting up a WebRTC or ORTC peer-to-peer connection.
 SaltyRTC is completely open to new and custom signalling tasks for everything feasible.
 The protocol has been designed in a way that no third party needs to be trusted.
 Moreover, it is able to protect the clients' signalling data even in case the